Azure/autorest.typescript/test/integration/generated/regexConstraint/README.md

-# RegexConstraint library for JavaScript
+# Service client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for RegexConstraint.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Service client.